Arabidopsis-Information-Portal/thalemine-gene-services/README.md

 #Gene API
-Araport APIs that serves basic information about genes.
+Araport APIs that serve information about genes.

 ## Notes
 Find these APIs under the services folder.